Diego17230/geometry_dash/README.md

 Go to the website to the "Download" bar and proceed from there.

 ## Playing
 Open the installed app, no installs required!
 The installed app should be in your Downloads directory.
+During installation, you might see a "Unconfirmed crdownload NUMBER" in your Downloads directory.
+If that happens, just click the option to send the zip file to Chrome to check for malware (this option is in Chrome, not in Finder.).
 If a security warning appears, go into Finder and right click the app.
 Then select the open option and finish starting up the app.